A Protective and Informative Guide by an Experienced Criminal Defense Attorney

 Your next step should be having a live conversation right now with a skilled, experienced, and qualified criminal defense attorney about the details of your case.

-Given our depth of local knowledge and proven track record, we think you should contact us first at 805.748.5243 or fill out the online form below to schedule a free case evaluation.
+Given our depth of local knowledge and proven track record, you would be best served to contact us first at 805.748.5243 or fill out the online form below to schedule a free case evaluation if you were arrested in San Luis Obispo County.

-Just make sure you reach out to a qualified criminal defense attorney ASAP.
+If you don’t decide to call us, make sure to consult with a qualified criminal defense attorney ASAP.

 We hope you found this post helpful.